adrienhh/miata-interior-lighting/README.md

 ## Lighting Effects
 The idea is to have a series of static effects that can stay on while driving and dynamic effects that trigger when the car turns on (as it should not be a distraction to anyone).

+Code currently allows for "blending of effects" in a layer system like for picture editing (an effect can be played over another).
+For more info about the code, read the `README.md` file inside `lights_code`.

 (// Denotes "Not Implemented")

 - Solid
-- Blink
+- // Pulse
 - // Fade
 - // Marquee
 - // Circular
-- Converge (Sequential fill from the ends to the middle)
-- Diverge (Sequential fill from the middle to the ends)
+- SequentialFade
+- // Comet
+- // Bounce
-- Twinkle (Turns on random LEDs on the strip)
+- // Twinkle (Turns on random LEDs on the strip)
-- Rainbow Twinkle (Same as above but with random colors)
+- // Rainbow Twinkle (Same as above but with random colors)